Hamilton: I can’t wait to get going again and bring home more good results

 But Hamilton believes the move was justified, “It’s been a really positive season for me.
 Everyone was talking me down at the beginning of the year.
 Some things were said about being the right or wrong decision, and that it was a mistake.
 The team and I have constantly proved everyone wrong, race by race.”

 With McLaren enduring a torrid season, with hardly a chance of a podium let alone a win, Hamilton’s move is proving to be a master-stroke, “We’re second in the constructors’ championship, which is a massive boost.
 We never would have thought we’d be in such a competitive position, still within shooting distance of both championships.”
-(Apex)
+(GP247)

 Subbed by AJN.